codrug/codrug/README.md

 - My name is Dhruv, and I am a Computer Science undergrad 💻

-- 🌱 I am currently exploring projects.
+- 🌱 I like Neurotech and anything related to the overlapping of artificial and natural thinking.

 - 📫 Reach me: [E-mail](mailto:gaddameedidhruvreddy@gmail.com)
 <!--